apigear-io/apigear-docs/docs/maker/index.md

           target: summary.md
 ```

-The `{{}}` are a template expression.
-For example `{{module.name}}` will be replaced with the content of `module.name`.
+The <code v-pre>{{ }}</code> are a template expression.
+For example <code v-pre>{{module.name}}</code> will be replaced with the content of `module.name`.
 This allows you to write exactly these document names you require.

 Additional to the template tags, the template engine also support filters.
 A filter is a function which takes a object and return a string.
-For example `{{ module.name | lower }}` will lower case the module name.
+For example <code v-pre>{{ module.name | lower }}</code> will lower case the module name.
 There are more filters in the [template engine documentation](https://liquidjs.com/filters/overview.html) and ApiGear also adds many different code specific filters to the engine.